-A new federal law, effective Friday, September 21, enables consumers to freeze their credit files at no cost.
+A federal law enables consumers to freeze their credit files at no cost.
 Thawing the freeze (un-freezing them temporarily) is free, too.

 How to freeze your credit.
 All three credit bureaus – Equifax, TransUnion, and Experian – offer the free credit freezes as of September 21.
 Yet, placing a credit freeze at one bureau will not carry over to the other two.
 So if you decide to freeze your credit, be sure to place the order at all three bureaus.